by Glyn Hughes

-It is a wrong analogy because electrical impulses in wires can be strong or weak, they can operate at different frequencies.
+It is a very wrong analogy because electrical impulses in wires can be strong or weak, they can operate at different frequencies.
 They can have polarity one way, or the other.
 The electrical potential in a wire affects the whole wire.
 It can be tapped-into at any point and directed-off in any number of directions simultaneously.
 Electrical signals can carry information, even several different informations in the same wire.
 It can stop and start instantly.
 Telephone systems send messages.
 Computers store data, retrieve 'memory', find 'files'.
 Neurones aren't like any of that.

 With pinball you can't get the ball rolling directly.
 You have to bash - or pull - a knob, which puts energy into a spring.
 It is then, not the initial impulse, but the spring which releases that energy in its own way and shoves the ball along a track to go about its business.

-If the impulse is strong enough then it properly energises, or 'pulls back', the starting spring and away the ball goes.
+If the impulse is strong enough then it properly energises the starting spring and away the ball goes.
 If the impulse is very strong or even very, very strong, it makes no whit of difference.
 It is the spring which does the work.
 Pulling the knob harder or faster don't not make no difference at all.

 REF: The 'Synaptic Gap' and the doctrine of independent neurones - Ramón y Cajal (1900?)
-"Histology of the nervous system of humans & vertebrates"And when it gets there, all the ball does is bash the spring of the next neurone and start the whole process over along another little trackway.
+'Histology of the nervous system of humans & vertebrates'

 Which I will now proceed to do.

 Remember the ball?
-The system is absolutely all-or-nothing.
-Either this one thing matches that one thing.
+The whole system is absolutely all-or-nothing.
+At each junction, either this one thing matches that one thing and the ball goes.
 Or it doesn't.
-There isn't any half-matched or a bit matched, or match-this-not-that.
-Nor is there any strong or weak match.
-Nor any match these-two to those-three to that other.
+There isn't any half-matched or a bit matched.
 It is all or nothing, one thing or the one other.
 This is the process of thinking.

 Of course, there are occasions where things are actually black and white, for instance if one thing is black and another white.
-But when we have only a limited data set, which is a way of saying "don't have much experience", or "most-of-the-time", our neuronal system picks one-and-the-other all-or-nothing judgements, which make for easy comprehension, but which usually just aren't there.
+But when there is only a limited data set, which is a way of saying "most-of-the-time", the neuronal system picks one-and-the-other all-or-nothing judgements, which make for easy comprehension, but which usually just aren't there

 Yet this false duality is so pervasive that it may sometimes be necessary to point to a cosmetician's colour chart to show that humans are actually all variegated pinky-brown.
 Black and white are opposites, and humans do not by skin tone belong in opposing camps.